xmtp/xmtp-react-native/README.md

   contentFallback: 'sending you a pie'
 })
 ```

+As shown in the example above, you must provide a `contentFallback` value.
+Use it to provide an alt text-like description of the original content.
+Providing a `contentFallback` value enables clients that don't support the content type to still display something meaningful.

+> **Caution**
+> If you don't provide a `contentFallback` value, clients that don't support the content type will display an empty message.
+This results in a poor user experience and breaks interoperability.

 Additional codecs can be configured through the `ClientOptions` parameter of `Client.create`.
 The `codecs` option is a list of codec instances that should be added to the default set of codecs (currently only the `TextCodec`).
 If a codec is added for a content type that is already in the default set, it will replace the original codec.